 Mustered out of service on 12 June 1865, Wharff returned to Guilford, eventually settling in Bangor, Maine, where, in 1870, the U.S. census listed his occupation as carpenter.
 The Wharffs second son, Frederick, was born in 1867, and eight years later, the family sailed to California, entering San Francisco Bay through the Golden Gate.

 They were not the only Wharffs migrating west.
 Williams younger brothersJohn Fairfield Wharff, a blacksmith and veteran of the First Maine Cavalry, and Joseph Hiram Wharff, a carpenteralso made their home in San Francisco.

-Charting Wharffs architectural career in San Francisco is not an easy task, since more than 100 buildings he designed there are said to have perished in the 1906 earthquake and fire.
-While he called himself an architect in the 1880 U.S. census, the San Francisco directory of 1889 listed him as a draftsman with an office at 330 Pine St., room 11.
+While Wharff called himself an architect in the 1880 U.S. census, the San Francisco directory of 1889 listed him as a draftsman with an office at 330 Pine Street, room 11.
 The following year, still in the same office, he was listed as contractor and builder.
+Charting Wharffs architectural career in San Francisco is not an easy task, since numerous buildings he designed there have perished in the 1906 earthquake and fire.